Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Introduction

-To effectively perform optimization, we estimate parameters that are most influential to the model output.
-We employ {\em local} (LSA) or {\em global} (GSA) sensitivity analysis techniques determining the influence of the model parameters on a quantity of interest (QoI).
-LSA (e.g., \cite{Ellwein2008,Marquis2018,Olufsen2013}) compute partial derivatives of the QoI with respect to the parameters, perturbing them one at a time about a known ``local" value, quantifying the effect of each parameter without accounting for parameter interactions.
-GSA methods \cite{Smith2014} compute parameter influence by analyzing parameters and their interactions over the entire prescribed parameter space.
-Popular GSA methods include Sobol' indices (SIs) \cite{Sobol2001} (used in this study), Morris screening \cite{Morris1991,Olsen2019}, generalized sensitivity functions \cite{Kappel2017}, and moment-independent importance measures \cite{Iooss2015}.
-Morris screening is computationally inexpensive, but results are first-order approximations that do not account for higher order interactions \cite{Morris1991}.
-Generalized sensitivity functions characterize the sensitivity of a model to nominal parameter values and take into account parameter interactions; however, they make more stringent assumptions on local parameter identifiability \cite{Kappel2017}.
-Moment-independent importance measures focus on constructing probability density functions for the QoI that are computationally expensive but intractable for larger systems \cite{Iooss2015}.
+To analyze parameter influence on a quantity of interest (QoI), we employ {\em local} (LSA) or {\em global} (GSA) sensitivity analysis.
+LSA (e.g., \cite{Ellwein2008,Marquis2018,Olufsen2013}) computes partial derivatives of the QoI with respect to the nominal parameter values, whereas GSA \cite{Smith2014} computes parameter influence by analyzing parameters and their interactions over the entire parameter space.
+Here, ``nominal" refers to the {\em a priori} guess and/or calculation used to compute the initial model prediction (before parameter estimation).
+Popular methods include Sobol' indices (SIs) \cite{Saltelli2010,Sobol2001} (used here), Morris screening \cite{Morris1991,Olsen2019}, generalized sensitivity functions \cite{Kappel2017}, and moment-independent importance measures \cite{Iooss2015}.
+Morris screening is computationally inexpensive but does not account for higher order interactions.
+Generalized sensitivity functions characterize model sensitivity to nominal parameter values and take into account parameter interactions, yet make stringent assumptions on local parameter identifiability.
+Moment-independent importance measures focus on constructing probability density functions that are computationally expensive and intractable for high dimensional systems.